Top 5 WebXR Frameworks - Comparison

 4 - Babylon.js

 With the “Playground”, this framework provides a fast way to prototype any 3D application.
 They already support WebXR and have a huge list of examples to render nearly anything.
-It’s flexibility can be attributed to being a JavaScript library, which while allows you to dive in very low level, requires you to write your entire application in JavaScript.
+Its flexibility can be attributed to being a JavaScript library.
+It allows you to dive to very low level, but requires you to write your entire application in JavaScript.
 It is targeted at more experienced coders, so we recommend you chose this framework if you either have the experience and/or need to customize rendering a lot.

 3 - Three.js